Dinduks/dinduks.github.com/source/_posts/2012-09-25-dont-comment-your-code.markdown

 categories:
 ---

+*Dislaimer: I'm not a pro and I'm open to your feedback and critics.*

 Whether you've learned programming alone or had classes about the subject, you've probably been taught to *use comments*.
-The more I write code and read about good practices, the more I realize this *advice* is exactly the one you shouldn't give.
-It only encourages laziness, writing dirty code, and filling the holes by commenting every piece of code.
+The more I write code and read about good practices, the more I realize that *advice* is exactly the one you shouldn't give.
+It only encourages laziness, writing dirty code, and filling the cracks in by commenting every piece of code.

 I believe that, unless exception, you should not use comments, but instead think every time before you write one: why are you doing this?
 Is your method or function